 As well as taxidermy, Edmonstone was able to teach him about the flora and fauna of South America prior to Darwin’s voyage on the SS Beagle.
 On the expedition, Darwin collected and preserved finches using Edmonstone’s techniques, a potentially crucial stage in developing his Theory of Evolution.

 “Edmonstone was a very pleasant and intelligent man” remarked Darwin.
 Perhaps such a positive experience with an educated Black man shaped his anti-slavery beliefs?
 Did the friendship encourage him to develop thinking that challenged the notion of white supremacy in the 19th century?
+It’s complicated, because in his later work, Darwin went on to propogate an evolutionary hierarchy of peoples that supported racist beliefs.

 The plaque to commemorate Darwin is on the outside of a building for all to see.
 However, there was also one made for Edmonstone.
 In 2009, a plaque was produced in the style of Josiah Wedgewood’s original anti-slavery porcelain brooches.
-It was placed at Boteco do Brasil or Paradise Palms just a few doors along the street.
+It was placed at Boteco do Brasil just a few doors along the street.
 The Wedgwood family were prominent abolitionists and members of Darwin’s extended family.
 But what has since happened to the plaque?
 Just over a decade later, none of the staff know where it has gone.
 If you have any clues to its whereabouts, we’d love to hear them!

 Lisa Williams is the Director of the Edinburgh Caribbean Association.
 She runs Black History Walking Tours of Edinburgh and educational workshops in Scottish schools.